stefan-hoeck/idris2-dom/docs/src/Tutorial.md

 #### Object

-The `object` type is at the root of the inheritance tree in Javascript.
+The `object` type is at the root of the inheritance tree in JavaScript.
 Almost every value that is not a primitive inherits from `object`.
 Module `JS.Object` provides external type `Object` for representing external objects.

-However, this is by far not the most interesting part about objects in Javascript. `Object`s are efficient mutable mappings from `String`s to arbitrary values, and module `JS.Object` gives users access to this functionality by means of a mutable linear-access object type `LinObject` and an immutable variant `IObject`, that can only be used for looking
+However, this is by far not the most interesting part about objects in JavaScript. `Object`s are efficient mutable mappings from `String`s to arbitrary values, and module `JS.Object` gives users access to this functionality by means of a mutable linear-access object type `LinObject` and an immutable variant `IObject`, that can only be used for looking